soniamartin17/cascading-mef-ev-managed-charging/README.md

 ### Optimization Solver

 Optimization with CVXPY is run with the MOSEK solver.
 The license is available for free for academic users and offers a 30 day free trial for private users.
 Please see https://www.mosek.com/resources/getting-started/ to download a license.
-The .lic file from MOSEK must be stored in the folder for CVXPY to correctly run.
+The .lic file from MOSEK must be stored in the correct folder for CVXPY to correctly run.
 There is a code block that will print an error message if the license is not present.

 ### Structure